 Chet was very active in several other capacities and leadership roles at church.
 His time was centered around evangelism, stewardship and youth ministry.
 He taught Senior High Sunday School and was the youth advisor and secretary for Lutheran Campus Ministry.
 After Nancy died, he prepared and served monthly meals for those in need at Emmanuel Dining Room.
 He became very involved in Lutheran Community Services by repairing homes in low-income neighborhoods.
 He also helped raise money for the hungry.
 He spent the night at his church chaperoning the Family Promise program where homeless families came to get tutored, play games, eat their meals and spend the night.
 He participated in Bible studies with several churches throughout the week and initiated an afternoon Bible Study at his assisted living facility.
 Chet’s passion was knowing and sharing God’s Word, and living out his faith by loving and serving others.
 Through his kindness and compassion, Chet touched the lives of so many people and will be sorely missed.

 Chet was preceded in death by his wife, Nancy, of 43 years, and his son, Steve, who died in 2019.
 He is survived by his daughter Donna (Dave) Shebat of Oak Hill, VA, four grandchildren Chris, Mike, Melissa and John (Hannah) Shebat, who he adored, and his sister Sue Sanders of Marengo, IL.

-Due to the pandemic, a memorial service and burial will take place at a later date in Wilmington, DE.
-If desired, memorial contributions to serve others may be made in Chet’s honor through The Lutheran Church of the Good Shepherd, 1530 Foulk Road, Wilmington, DE, 19803.
+The outdoor memorial service for Chet will be held on Saturday May 1, 2021 at 11am at the Lutheran Church of the Good Shepherd, 1530 Foulk Road, Wilmington, DE, 19803.
+Burial will follow in Chester Bethel Cemetery.
+If desired, memorial contributions to serve others may be made in Chet’s honor through The Lutheran Church of the Good Shepherd,